Schmitze333/odin-google-clone/README.md

 # odin-google-clone
-A clone of the google homepage...
-(The Odin Project)
+This is a Clone of the Google landing page as a project like suggested at The Odin Project.